clk-project/clk/README.md

     """Simple program that greets NAME for a total of COUNT times.""" for _ in range(count):
         click.echo(f"Hello, {name}!")

 ```

-Now, you should be able to run `clk hello`.
+Now, you should be able to run `clk hello`!
+Also, have a look at `clk hello --help`.

 # Getting started with your own